 - Explain the “what’s in it for me” factor.
 Demonstrate how the platform will expedite contract approval workflows, reduce administrative burden, prevent misplaced contracts, etc.

 Carefully Consider Your Power Users

 While it’s critical to have CLM platform champions on your team, be wary of only having one “power user.”
-Depending on your organization’s size, it may be too difficult for one person to be the go-to CLM platform expert and simultaneously juggle everything else on their task list.
+Depending on your organisation’s size, it may be too difficult for one person to be the go-to CLM platform expert and simultaneously juggle everything else on their task list.

-Consider your organization’s size, contract volume, and potential power user’s current workload: If you manage hundreds of contracts and have numerous people using your platform, consider having multiple platform experts ease the burden and help field questions from general users.
+Consider your organisation’s size, contract volume, and potential power user’s current workload: If you manage hundreds of contracts and have numerous people using your platform, consider having multiple platform experts ease the burden and help field questions from general users.

 Whether you assign another individual as a power user or have someone familiar enough with the platform to help answer general questions, having multiple points of contact ensures your team can continue getting contracts out the door.

 Gather Feedback & Train Appropriately